Conseil du roi: Royal Councils

 The King's Council also included various commissions and bureaus.
-In addition to the above administrative institutions, the king was also surrounded by an extensive personal and court retinue (royal family, valets, guards, honorific officers), regrouped under the name "Maison du Roi".
+In addition to the above administrative institutions, the king was also surrounded by an extensive personal and court retinue (royal family, valets, guards, honorific officers), regrouped under the name Maison du Roi.

 At the death of Louis XIV, the Regent Philippe II, Duke of Orléans abandoned several of the above administrative structures, most notably the Secretaries of State, which were replaced by councils.
 This system of government, called the Polysynody, lasted from 1715 to 1718.

 Governmental Councils

 Governmental councils were always presided by the King in person.
-Decisions made in these councils were called "arrêts en commandement".
+Decisions made in these councils were called arrêts en commandement.

-These councils met in the King's Apartment, in a room called the "Cabinet du Conseil" (present in all royal residences).
+These councils met in the King's Apartment, in a room called the Cabinet du Conseil (present in all royal residences).
 Members were informed of meeting times by the king and the cabinet bailiffs, and at the beginning of the session the doors of the cabinet were closed and were guarded from outside, to prevent any interruptions or spies, as the meetings were secret.
 The meetings took place around an oval table with the king at one end, seated in an armchair; all other members were seated on folding stools (these folding chairs were symbolic of the council's itinerant nature, as the council was held to follow the king wherever he went).

 The king opened sessions by raising questions or by giving the floor to one of the members.
 Each member added to the discussion in the ascending order of their rank.
 Discussions concluded with a vote of the council's opinion (in the same ascending order; the vote was called "aller aux opinions").
 In the end, the king made the final decision.
-Louis XIV very rarely went against the majority opinion of the council.
 Louis XV followed the same general rules but frequently interrupted discussion when it seemed to be going in a direction he disagreed with, rather than choose to go against the final opinion of the council.
 Meetings were typically longer than two hours and could go far longer.